 Raspberry Sauce Recipe

-Many Delicious Uses For This Sauce
+Many Delicious Uses

 This Raspberry Sauce or Raspberry Coulis (a fruit or vegetable purée or thick sauce - coulis meaning 'strained') is delicious and easy to make.

 It is wonderful when drizzled over ice cream, ice cream sundaes, pancakes, waffles, French toast, shortcakes and poached fruit (especially pears).
-You can swirl it into yogurt, in or on top of cheesecake, sweet rolls, cookies, muffins and coffeecake.
+You can swirl it into yogurt, in or on top of sweet rolls, cookies, muffins and coffeecake.

 This sauce is also great with crepes, tarts and parfaits.